Prafulla Chaki: Early life

-Prafulla Chandra Chaki was born in a well to do Jotdar family on 10 December 1888 in Bihar, a village in Bogra district of current day Bangladesh, then a part of Bengal Presidency.
+Prafulla Chandra Chaki was born in a well-to-do Jotedar family on 10 December 1888 in Bihar, a village in Bogra district of current day Bangladesh, then a part of Bengal Presidency.
 His father's name was Rajnarayan Chaki and mother's name was Swarnomoyee Devi.
-Rajnarayan's ancestor Prankrishna Chaki (his grandfather) was a resident of Chanchakia, Pabna, Their original surname was Bosu but people living in Chanchakia were also called Chaki.
+Rajnarayan's ancestor Prankrishna Chaki (his grandfather) was a resident of Chanchakia.
 He was the fifth child in his family.
 Rajnarayan was an employee in the Nagar estate.
 He started his education at Namuja Janada Prasad English School, an English medium school in Bogra.
 After completing his primary education he came to Rangpur with his elder brother Pratap Chandra Chaki whose father-in-law was a reputed person in Rangpur.
 He was expelled from Rangpur Zilla School in Class 9 for taking part in a students' demonstration that violated East Bengal law.
 He then joined Rangpur National School where he came in contact with revolutionaries and became a believer and practitioner of revolutionary philosophies.
-He loved horse riding and swimming.
-As an athlete, he was a renowned wrestler, lathikhalowar (stick-fighter).